the-other-mariana/stats-ds/week14/README.md

 1. Descriptive Statistics: Mean, Median, Mode, etc.

-2. Inference Statistics: samples in order to infere bout the population.
+2. Inference Statistics: samples in order to infere something about the population.

 ## Concepts